Prosecution of John Bolton: Indictment

 On October 16, 2025, Bolton was indicted by a federal grand jury in the District of Maryland on charges related to the mishandling of classified documents.
 The indictment, signed by United States attorney Kelly O. Hayes, includes eight counts of unlawful transmission of national defense information and ten counts of unlawful retention of national defense information, all illegal under the Espionage Act of 1917.
 Prosecutors allege that Bolton used a personal email account and messaging application to transmit sensitive documents and retained classified materials at his Maryland residence and Washington, D.C., office.
 FBI agents executed search warrants at these locations in August 2025, seizing documents marked as classified.
 Bolton has denied any wrongdoing through his attorney.
 The case will be heard by Judge Theodore D. Chuang.
 Bolton is the third Trump critic after Comey and James to be indicted since September 2025.

 Arrest and arraignment

 On October 17, 2025, Bolton surrendered to authorities at a courthouse in Greenbelt, Maryland.
 While appearing before US magistrate judge Timothy Sullivan, Bolton pled not guilty to an 18-count indictment.
-Bolton is the third Trump critic after Comey and James to be indicted since September 2025, however unlike with the other two, the DOJ's criminal investigation into Bolton "gained momentum in the Biden administration" according to the New York Times.
+Bolton is the third Trump critic after Comey and James to be indicted since September 2025, however unlike with the other two, the DOJ's criminal investigation into Bolton "gained momentum in the Biden administration" according to The New York Times.

+November 21, 2025 hearing

+Both the prosecution and defense proposed that discovery would continue through May 2026, given the volume of documents taken from Bolton's home and office which the Justice Department was reviewing.
+The Justice Department suggested that Bolton could face additional charges.
+Judge Chuang said it seemed to him that discovery should proceed faster than that.

+June 26, 2026 guilty plea

+On June 26, 2026, Bolton pled guilty.